 ALREADY HAPPENING: Connectivity Brings Income to the Sticks

 If you listen to the advertising, reliable rural conductivity is an accomplished task.
 It’s a little hard for me to grasp the idea that anything involving orbiting satellites is in its infancy, but high-speed rural internet is ALMOST here, and it’s ALMOST cheap.
-You can get a reasonably good satellite signal such as the one I’m using right now, almost anyplace unless it’s raining hard, and there aren’t any raccoons sitting on the dish.
+You can get a reasonably good satellite signal such as the one I’m using at the moment, almost anyplace unless it’s raining really hard, and there aren’t any raccoons sitting on the dish.

 Perhaps next time Prudence will point out that you no longer have to give up a high-paying profession just because you live hours from the city.

 ALREADY HAPPENING: Connectivity Brings Your Wildest Imagination to Your Front Door.